-Approach: SABA will apply ICAO's LCA approach, with additional safeguards to limit the use of avoided emissions towards meeting the 60% reduction threshold, as explained below.
+Approach: SABA will apply a robust, well-to-wake LCA approach, with additional safeguards to limit the use of avoided emissions towards meeting the 60% reduction threshold, as explained below.
+Section 4 specifies the allowable certification schemes that broadly define acceptable LCA approaches for SABA eligible fuels but note that this section includes rationale for all amendments to those methodologies.

-Rationale: A robust LCA approach ensures that all greenhouse gas (GHG) emissions along the SAF supply chain are accounted for from production to final use, including direct emissions (e.g., emissions from operating the refinery where the fuel is produced), and indirect emissions (e.g., emissions from deforestation that occur because feedstock cultivation for energy displaces food and feed crops, resulting in new lands converted to produce food).
-Indirect Land-Use Change (ILUC) emissions from SAF production are incorporated into ICAO's lifecycle emissions calculation, meaning these emissions effectively act as deficits within the overall carbon intensity value for the fuel.
+Rationale: A robust LCA approach ensures that all greenhouse gas (GHG) emissions along the SAF supply chain are accounted for from production to final use, including direct emissions (e.g., emissions from operating the refinery where the fuel is produced), and indirect emissions (e.g., emissions from deforestation that occur because feedstock cultivation for energy can displace food and feed crops, resulting in new lands converted to produce food).
+Further, for SAF that achieves RSB CORSIA or ISCC CORSIA certification, Indirect Land-Use Change (ILUC) emissions from fuel production are incorporated into ICAO's lifecycle emissions calculation, meaning these emissions effectively act as deficits within the overall carbon intensity value for the fuel.
 Fuels that clear ICAO's 10% emission reduction threshold must do so net of any ILUC emissions; for SABA, the threshold is 60%, which provides additional protection against ILUC.
+Separate ILUC protections are built into the following sections, where needed, for SAF that achieves certification outside the CORSIA framework: